 Children's picture books can help to reassure children about starting school or going to a new school.
-Young children who are starting preschool or kindergarten will find these kids' books about starting school appealing.
-In addition, there are several books for children who are worried about starting first grade.
-Keep scrolling down to read about 11 different picture books about the beginning of school.
+Young children who are starting daycare, preschool or kindergarten will find these kids' books appealing.
+In addition, there are several books for children who are worried about starting first grade and one of those is also perfect for Talk Like a Pirate Day in September.
+Keep scrolling down to read about all 14 recommended picture books about the beginning of school.

 1. I Am Too Absolutely Small for School